 Hilary: Do you see that men will take up these opportunities?

 Justin: I do think men will, and we’re starting to see a shift.
 It’s not as simple as just flicking a switch and making a change to a policy.
-I think what we need comes down to the culture of an organization.
-It comes to the way we lead the organization.
-People need to feel safe in that system, and they need to see evidence that they won’t be at risk for taking on those arrangements.
+I think what we need comes down to the culture of an organisation.
+It comes to the way we lead the organisation.
+People need to feel safe in that system, and they need to see evidence that they won’t be at risk for taking on those arrangements,

 Justin: I would suggest it’s a different point in time for the two journeys.
 I think there have been lots of discussions for many years about creating greater flexibility for women.
 That’s resulted in policy shifts, parental leave policies and other flexibility policies, that have been in place now for longer than what have been in place for men.